paulro1575/rmm-services-server-app/README.md

  - **Update Service:** PUT `http://{HOST}:{PORT}/rmmservices/service/{service-id}`

- This method is private, it requires a header value called `Authorization` with a valid token.
+ This endpoint is private, it requires a header value called `Authorization` with a valid token.
  It updates a Service into database, the request body should be:
  ```json
 {